Frequently Asked Questions

 Yes, a person may bring someone to translate for them.
 This person must swear an oath that they will truthfully translate any communication between the voter and the election officials.
 Interpreters may not go behind the voting screen or assist the person with voting unless they take an oath of a friend of the elector.

 I have trouble seeing small print.

 Magnifiers will be provided at every voting station.
-Advance Voting Days will have two AutoMark ballot marking machines available to persons with disabilities to aid in the voting process.
-These units are a paper ballot-marking technology that allows voters with disabilities and other special needs to mark their ballot privately and independently.
-The machine allows the voter to mark his/her ballot by way of touch screen, tactile buttons with Braille, a sip/puff tube, or rocker paddle.
+Advance voting days will have two AutoMark ballot marking machines available to persons with disabilities to aid in the voting process.
+These units are a paper ballot–marking technology that allows voters with disabilities and other special needs to mark their ballot privately and independently.
+The machine allows voters to mark their ballot by way of touch screen, tactile buttons with Braille, a sip/puff tube, or rocker paddle.
 The touch screen can also be changed to a high contrast and has a zoom feature.
 The AutoMark permits a voter to listen to the choices through headphones.

 Will all of the voting places have disabled access?

 Advance voting stations as well as Election Day voting stations are all wheelchair accessible.

 Will parking be available at all voting places?

 Yes.
 Each voting station was selected to ensure that there was adequate parking, washroom facilities, and wheelchair accessibility.
 In some cases, the City of Windsor Traffic Operations Department will provide temporary parking spots on the street in front of the voting station.

 The voting station is closing, and I’m still in line to vote; what happens now?